Skip to main content Skip to search Skip to main navigation

 In the early/mid-1990s, the trapezoid course replaced the Olympic triangle.

 The trapezoid courses were shorter, lasting about an hour.
 The use of inner and outer loops allowed different classes to separate better than on a triangle course.
-At the time, 4-5-6 classes would start one after the other and use the same course.
+At the time, four-five-six classes would start one after the other and use the same course.
 Optimists typically did a lap on the inner loop and then continued around the full course.

 This course consisted of two upwind, two downwind, and two reach legs.

 A variation of the trapezoid is the Optimist IODA course.
 At international events with a large Optimist fleet, this course was typically used, while the trapezoid was more common in local races.
-Initially, the IODA course did not have a gate mark.
+Initially, the IODA course did not include a gate mark.

 The IODA course has two upwind legs, one reach, and one downwind leg.